The New Age of Human-Centric Internet

 2. People's control

-An Internet user via the myGaru Digital Identity interface app receives control on their own personal data.
-People can adjust various digital avatars seen by digital services, advertisers, media etc. Adding the control over ads categories seen online and the way favourite digital services communicate safely with a user we deliver a game-changing user experience perspective. myGaru’s system records all sensitive data-related activities and provides cryptographically verifiable signed timestamps for every touch to their data.
+An Internet user via the myGaru Digital Identity interface receives control on their own personal data.
+People can adjust various digital avatars seen by digital services, advertisers, media etc. Adding control over ads categories seen online and the way favourite digital services communicate safely with a user we deliver a game-changing user experience perspective. myGaru’s system records all sensitive data-related activities and provides cryptographically verifiable signed timestamps for every touch to their data.
 The driving seat position for data-related actions opens to people the tool to manage on own digital reality and enhances seamless experience online.

 3. Isolated computing power